LifelessPumpkin/Digital-Garden/content/Self Hosting/3Pterodactyl.md

 docker compose up
 ```

-Once it's done spinning up, I hit Ctrl+C to gracefully stop the containers.
+Once it's done spinning up, it will give errors because wings doesn't have the config file it wants.
+So I hit Ctrl+C to gracefully stop all the containers.
 Then in portainer I start up all containers except the wings.
+I can go to the pterodactyl panel now at port 82!

+From this point on, I completed 4.
+Changing to my Domain Name and I'm adding to this from that point.